About our Patron Saint

 In the spring of 1986, Bishop Cronin, concerned that the church was still too small, encouraged the construction of a two-storied addition that would increase the size of the sanctuary and add much-needed meeting space for parish activities.
 In August of 1988, under Fr.
 Edward Correia, the next pastor, construction of a somewhat smaller addition began.
 On August 20, 1989, Bishop Cronin blessed the new addition.

 In 1991, Fr.
 John Andrews succeeded Fr.
 Correia.
 Fr.
 Andrews had grown up in the Town of Berkley and his family still resided there.
 Sadly, the first Mass the newly named pastor celebrated in St. Bernard Church was the Funeral Mass of his own father.
-In 1994, the present pastor, Fr.
+Fr.
 Timothy Goldrick, succeeded Fr.
-Andrews.
-By odd coincidence, Fr.
+Andrews in 1994 and by odd coincidence, Fr.
 Goldrick happens to be a direct descendant of William Chase, whose son Benjamin first lived on the very same land.
 History really does repeat itself.
 In 2007, Fr.
-Michael Racine succeeded Fr.
+Michael Racine, our present pastor, succeeded Fr.
 Goldrick.

 St. Bernard parish has a long and convoluted history.
 Located in this semi-rural suburb on the shores of the Assonet River, the parish now numbers over 1,200 families and continues to grow.
 Parish families tend to be young (there are more than 500 children in the Religious Formation Program), but there are currently plans to build nearby as many as 700 homes for those 55 and older.
-There is also discussion about extending the Boston transportation system through Assonet into Fall River.
+There are also plans to extend the MBTA commuter rail through Assonet into Fall River.
 In addition, the business sector has been growing rapidly.
 The town government and school system is anticipating a major population increase in the near future.
 The current pastor was recently heard to remark, "It seems we have built too small".
 Again, history seems to be repeating itself.